Manglawar: Manglawar East

 Manglawar East, also known as Manglawar No.1 or Aka Maruf, is a Village Council.
 It is situated on East side of Manglawar.
 Manglawar East is inhabited by Akamaroof Pashtuns which is a sub tribe or clan of Babuzai.
-Manglawar East, Akamaroof consist of Haqdad Khel, Mazid Khel, Malakanan, Miangan, Mulan and other racial groups.
+Manglawar East, Akamaroof consist of Gudyan Khel, Haqdad Khel, Mazid Khel, Malakanan, Miangan, Mulan and other racial groups.

 Manglawar East consists of small Mohallas (Mohallas; A bunch of Houses in one place):